-What personality type is The Joker? using the myers briggs type indicator, the big five traits and the concept of the shadow from Jungian psychology.
-Plus other motivations and societal causes.
+What is The Joker’s personality type? using the Myers Briggs Type Indicator (MBTI), the big five traits, and the concept of the shadow from Jungian psychology.
+Plus other motivations and societal and social causes.

-(Warning Spoilers) The new Joker movie provides much back story to the creation of the super villain, Batman’s most known enemy that is The Joker.
-The Joker’s, real name Arthur, starts the story off by being a carer for his sick mother, at the same time working as a comedian/clown.
+(Warning Spoilers) The new Joker movie provides a lot of back story to the creation of the super villain, Batman’s most well known enemy, that is, The Joker.
+The Joker’s real name, Arthur Fleck, starts the story off by being a carer for his sick mother, at the same time working as a comedian/clown.
 His mission and motivation in life is to entertain people, to be validated and to feel like he is a good person.

 Persona and the Shadow